Ahoy there, Matey!

 Very creative parrots!!!

-Materials needed: paper plates, precut paper eye patches, googly eyes, markers, fabric, glue, crayons
+Materials needed: plain white paper, black paper, scissors, googly eyes, markers, fabric, glue, crayons/markers.

-They then use fabric or crayons/markers to make a headband on the paper plate.
+They then use the fabric and/or crayons/markers to make a headband on the paper for a pirate hat.

 Show pictures of different flags.
 Encourage the children to paint their own flag!